Foreskin: Gestation

 The penis develops from a primordial phallic structure that forms in the embryo during the early weeks of pregnancy, known as the genital tubercle.
-Initially undifferentiated, the tubercle develops into a penis depending on the exposure to male hormones secreted by the testes.
+Initially undifferentiated, the tubercle develops into a penis depending on the exposure to male hormones secreted by the testicles.
 The differentiation of the external sexual organs will be evident between twelve and sixteen weeks of gestation.
 Preputial development is initiated at around eleven weeks or earlier and continues up to eighteen weeks.

 Historically, the theories regarding the stages of preputial development during gestation fall into two main ideas.
-The earliest report by Schweigger-Seidel (1866) and later Hunter (1935) suggested the formation of the prepuce out of dorsal skin and its progressive distal extension to completelly cover and eventually fuse with the epithelium of the glans.
+The earliest report by Schweigger-Seidel (1866) and later Hunter (1935) suggested the formation of the prepuce out of dorsal skin and its progressive distal extension to completely cover and eventually fuse with the epithelium of the glans.
 Glenister (1956) expanded the theory suggesting that the preputial fold results as an ingrowth of the cellular lamina, which rolls outwards over the glans, but with the resultant preputial lamina also expanding backwards to form an ingrowing fold at the coronal sulcus.
-The same idea was also described by Cold & Taylor (1999), Johnson (1920) and others.

 By eleven and twelve weeks of gestation, the process of preputial formation is evident as a thickening of the epidermis that separates from the penis creating a raised fold, known as the preputial fold.
 On the underside of this structure forms the preputial lamina, which expands dorsolaterally over the base of the developing glans.
 At thirteen weeks, the prepuce has not yet extended to the distal tip of the glans covering only a part of its surface.
 By sixteen weeks, the bilateral preputial folds cover most of the glans and the ventral sides of the prepuce fuse in the midline.
 The penile raphe, the continuation of the perineal raphe in human males, occurs on the ventral side of the penis as a manifestation of the fusion of the urethral and preputial folds.
 The dorsal nerve of the penis, which is present as early as nine weeks of gestation, completely expands through branches to the distal end of the glans and prepuce by sixteen weeks.
 At nineteen weeks, foreskin development is complete.
 Towards the end of the second trimester, the glans and the prepuce have completely fused together by the preputial, sometimes referred to as balanopreputial lamina.
 At birth, this shared membrane is physiologically adherent to the glans preventing retraction in infancy and early childhood.
 The phenomenon of non-retractile foreskin in children naturally starts to resolve in varying ages; in childhood, preadolescence or puberty.